wzuhou/rIBD_WUR/README.md

 ### Dependence:
 - bedtools (tested in v2.30.0)

-**NOTE: this is an untested version to compute nIBD using bash scripts.**
+**NB: this is an untested version to compute nIBD using bash scripts.**

-**rIBD will need to be manually computated by simply rIBD=nIBD</sub>AB</sub> – nIBD<sub>AC</sub>** **A chromosome size file (CHR_coords.bed) is required for this run**
+**rIBD will need to be manually computated by simply rIBD=nIBD</sub>AB</sub> – nIBD<sub>AC</sub>**

+**A chromosome size file (CHR_coords.bed) is required for this run**

 You can try to use .fai to make this file. e.g. CHR START END